Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 </pattern>

-We begin by setting some convenience variables.
+</schema>We begin by setting some convenience variables.
 What we mean by convenience

 variable is that we don’t have to use them (we could have put the XPath expressions

-directly in the @test
+directly in the @test attributes), but they make

-our code more legible. $cast-factions
+our code more legible. $cast-factions is a sequence

-of all @id
+of all @id attributes on all

-elements in the cast list.
+<faction> elements in the cast list.

-is a sequence of all
+$body-factions is a sequence of all

-attributes on all
+@ref attributes on all

-elements in the
+<faction> elements in the

-.
+<body>.
 (We could have used

-to get rid of the duplicates in
+distinct-values() to get rid of the duplicates in

-values, but they do no harm in the
+the list of @ref values, but they do no harm in the

 tests we’re running, so we just left them in.
 There cannot be any duplicates in the list

-values because we have declared them as type
+of @id values because we have declared them as type

-in our Relax NG schema.)
+xsd:ID in our Relax NG schema.)

-The first rule fires on each <faction>
+The first rule fires on each <faction> element in

 the cast list.
-It checks whether the @id
+It checks whether the @id attribute

 value for that element matches the value of any of the

-attributes on
+@ref attributes on

-elements in the
+<faction> elements in the

-.
+<body>.
 If not, it reports an error.
 To make the

 report more informative, we use the Schematron element

-to print the offending value.
+<value-of> to print the offending value.

-We use general equals (=
+We use general equals (=) for this test,

-rather than value comparison (eq
+rather than value comparison (eq).

 General equals takes two sequences of any length and tests whether any member of one is